 PLU has developed a complete emergency response structure which will be activated in any situation which cannot be handled in a normal and customary manner.
 Residential Life is fortunate to have capable, trained staff living in each residence hall who will be able to respond on short notice.
 However, any event falling into the emergency category will likely require the assistance and cooperation of many persons and offices.
 Every residential student has a responsibility to prepare for potential emergencies.

-Go to the Office of Emergency Programs for more information.
+Go to Campus Safety Emergency Programs for more information.

 Personal Emergency Resources

 It is recommended that each student and staff member of PLU have a personal emergency kit that is easily accessible in case of emergency.
 Kits can be purchased or made.
 Reference Emergency Supplies on the PLU Preparedness page for resources.
 A partial list of items for such a kit includes: